FTFC1/motors-stock-keeper/docs/app_flow_document.md

 Upon signing in, users arrive at the main dashboard, which serves as the central hub of the application.
 The landing page immediately presents a clean and data-focused layout.
 In the header, there are options for navigation, including access to settings, notifications, and logout.
 A sidebar or a top navigation bar allows users to move between different modules such as stock management, pending edits, and change logs.
 The content area displays a detailed table of vehicle inventory data that is dynamic and updates in real time.
 The interface adjusts based on whether the logged-in user is an Admin, Operations Staff, or Sales Staff.
 Admin users see additional tools for modifying stock, performing bulk updates, and reviewing pending changes.
 Operations team members see the complete inventory including reserved, cannibalized, and workshop vehicles, along with reservation management tools.
 Sales Staff see a simplified version that focuses on filtering, sorting, and viewing available stock and incoming inventory (pre-sale) without making any modifications to the underlying data.

+### Inventory Management Interface

+The inventory management interface has been enhanced with an accordion-style view for brand sections, allowing users to easily expand and collapse different vehicle brands.
+Each brand section displays a summary of available models and units, with a mobile-optimized layout for brand cards.
+The interface includes a "Add Vehicle" button that opens a modal form for adding new vehicles to the inventory.

+The Add Vehicle Modal includes several key components:
+- A BrandCombobox component with search functionality, allowing users to quickly find and select from existing brands or add new ones
+- Model and trim input fields for specifying vehicle details
+- Form validation to ensure all required information is provided
+- A responsive design that works well on both desktop and mobile devices

+The BrandCombobox component specifically features:
+- A searchable dropdown that filters brand options as the user types
+- An "Add New Brand" option that appears when no matching brands are found
+- Proper keyboard navigation and accessibility features
+- Event handling that works correctly within the modal context

+This interface provides a streamlined workflow for inventory management, allowing staff to quickly add new vehicles to the system while maintaining data integrity.

 ## Reservation Management System

 A cornerstone of the application is the Reservation Management System, which allows for efficient tracking of vehicle reservations throughout the customer journey.
 When a customer expresses interest and pays at least 50% of the vehicle cost, the sales person initiates the reservation process within the system.
 This begins with the sales person viewing the real-time inventory to confirm availability.
 They then use the Reservation Form to capture key information: customer name, branch, reservation date, vehicle details (brand, model, color), sales person information, and any special remarks.
 Upon form submission, the system marks the vehicle as "pending reservation" and automatically generates a notification email that includes reservation details.
 This email is sent to the accounts team, operations team, and any other relevant stakeholders.